Fuyukai/Tinlok/docs/notes/note-issues.rst

   - This is a Kotlin issue; see `KT-41853`_.

+  - Pending a workaround with cinterops.

 * No pure-Kotlin path resolving

   - Basically means that every ``toAbsolutePath()`` has to call ``realpath(3)`` underneath

-* No UDP socket support
+* No buffer operations for datagrams

-* No TCP socket options (low hanging fruit)

 * Not really optimised for performance